vblidh/drakborgen/Drakborgen/doc/readme.txt

-This project will implement a board game called Drakborgen.
+This project will implement a board game called drakborgen.